minsun-ss/babble/README.md

 - set up the current models in alembic - NOT NEEDED
 - set up the dockerfile for the nextjs endpoint: DONE
 - set up redirects for /docs endpoints to route directly to golang: DONE
-- set up post endpoints in golang
+- set up post endpoints in golang - IN PROGRESS
-- add some useful workflows for github
+- add some useful workflows for github - DONE
-  - check version - DONE
-  - run tests - DONE
+- add golang tests for huma endpoints
-  - tag on push to master - DONE

 # endpoints
 / (23456) - Babel's original front page